vermeulendivan/layer-sorting/README.md

 # layer-sorting
-Sort all layers open in QGIS according to geometry in the QGIS layer list.
+Sort all layers open in QGIS according to geometry in the QGIS layer list: points, lines and then polygons.
 Rasters will be sorted to the bottom of the list.
 Group and subgroup sorting can also be performed

 ## Installation